Interactive reporting with Shiny I

 sliderInput() — a draggable range slider.

 All input widgets follow the same pattern: inputId, label, and widget-specific arguments.
-The full gallery is at https://shiny.posit.co/r/components/#inputs.
+The full gallery is embedded below and at https://shiny.posit.co/r/components/#inputs.

 Outputs